vtlim/misc/examples/plotBar/README.md

+# Examples for `plotBar.py`
-For specific plot customizations (e.g., grid), see the git version of this script at the same time of this example.
+For specific plot customizations (e.g., grid), see the git version of the `plotBar.py` script at the same time of the uploaded example.

 Git commit: 142c069
 1. `python plotBar.py -i barplot1.dat -o output1.png`